 What Is Mounjaro (Tirzepatide) Used For?

-Mounjaro® is an FDA-approved medication used to treat type 2 diabetes.
+Mounjaro is an FDA-approved medication used to treat type 2 diabetes.
 It is a dual GLP-1/GIP* receptor agonist which acts to stimulate the release of insulin by the pancreas which lowers blood sugar levels.
 It can also improve insulin sensitivity and promote weight loss.
-At this time, Mounjaro is not FDA-approved for weight loss, but it is anticipated to be FDA-approved for this indication in the near future.
-A study published in the New England Journal of Medicine found in combination with healthy nutrition and increased physical activity, people taking the highest dose of Mounjaro lost on average 21% of their starting body weight after 72 weeks on the medication.
-Additionally, over 80% of people on the highest dose were able to lose at least 10% of their total body weight.
-Doctors may prescribe Mounjaro to patients without diabetes ( considered off-label use) for the purpose of weight loss in combination with healthy nutrition and increased physical activity so long as it is medically appropriate.
+Mounjaro is not FDA-approved for weight loss, but a medication called Zepbound™, containing the same active ingredient tirzepatide, was recently approved for weight loss treatment.
+In clinical trials, individuals who took tirzepatide for up to a year and a half, lost an average of 26.6% of their body weight.
+Doctors may prescribe Mounjaro to patients without diabetes (considered off-label use) for the purpose of weight loss in combination with healthy nutrition and increased physical activity so long as it is medically appropriate.

 *glucagon-like peptide-1 (GLP-1)/glucose-dependent insulinotropic polypeptide (GIP)